diequies/100daysofdata/README.md

 ---

+### **Day 79 of #100DaysOfData Challenge**

+Day focused on finishing the demo for *Omdena* project, also I try to use some time to read the book, but the progress is very slow.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today I got the final draft for the demo, probably the only work remaining is to format the document.
+The demo shows some sense for the model, although it shows also some deficiencies.
+But there is no more time in the project to fix and improve the models.
+Anyway, it is a great success to deploy a recommendation system at almost production level in such a short term.

+---

 ### **Day 78 of #100DaysOfData Challenge**

 Last days to complete the demo and presentation of *Omdena* project.
 We are running late, so these days I am completely focused on finishing something I can show as a demo.